 Objective: Increase the number of cases processed as ADM Clearances and Ministerial cases, while decreasing the percent of projects processed as discretionary entitlements through a variety of efforts.
 Development of a multidepartmental case clearance system by 2026.

 Look for opportunities to reduce project review time.
-Coordinate the review and clearance process across departments, allowing applicants to easily identify which clearances are needed and how to obtain them through an all inclusive, clear, predictable, customer-based, project-oriented process from predevelopment to occupancy.
-Provide more centralized information sources on
+Coordinate the review and clearance process across departments, allowing applicants to easily identify which clearances are needed and how to obtain them through an all

 58. DEVELOPMENT AND DESIGN STANDARDS